 State law AR 5030 states, "If the foods and/or beverages are noncompliant, students must collect the foods and/or beverages off school campus or 1/2 hour after the end of the school day.
-All foods or beverages offered for sale at any school on any school day by a student or adult entity or organization must also be approved by the Governing Board, as set forth by Berryessa USD Board Policy 3554."
+All foods or beverages offered for sale at any school on any school day by a student or adult entity or organization must also be approved by the Governing Board, as set forth by Berryessa USD BoardPolicy 3554."
 We are legally not allowed to hand out food delivered to campus until a half-hour after school.
 Should a parent or guardian bring food and drop it off for a student, this rule does not apply.
-However, if a DoorDash, GrubHub, or other food delivery service, or an individual not on the student emergency form, should deliver food to campus we will refuse to give the food to the student until the appropriate time.